 - Your toes wear through the toe-box and the shoe upper tears

-- One shoe sole becomes asymmetrically worn compared with the other
+- One shoe sole becomes asymmetrically worn when compared to the other

 - One or both shoes no longer stand up straight when placed on a flat surface

-If looks don’t matter to you, you may wonder why you need to replace your beaten up running shoes at all.
-Despite some obvious damage and wear, your running shoes might appear to be working just fine, but the real damage usually lies under the surface.
+Despite some obvious wear and tear, your running shoes might appear to be working just fine, but the real damage usually lies under the surface.

-After a certain amount of use, the structural integrity of the shoe will deteriorate and it will no longer provide the stability and support it’s supposed to.
-Continuing to run in shoes that no longer have many of the components and technology they were designed with may increase your risk of repetitive injuries in the feet, legs and pelvis and reduce your running efficiency.
+After a certain amount of use, the structural integrity and functionality of the shoe will deteriorate and it will no longer provide the stability and support it’s supposed to.
+Continuing to run in damaged or worn shoes can reduce your running efficiency, leave you uncomfortable and unprotected and make you more susceptible to repetitive injuries in the feet, legs and pelvis.

-There are a number of factors that will determine how often you need to change your running shoes.
+There are a number of factors that influence how long your running shoes will last before they need to be replaced.
 That includes:

 - The terrain you run on

-Where you run, whether it’s inside, on the road, on trails or a combination of these, is one of the biggest factors in determining when you should change your running shoes.
-To prolong the life of your shoes, the main thing is to make sure that the terrain you run on most frequently is the terrain your shoe is designed for.
+Where you run, whether it’s on a treadmill, on the road, on trails or a combination of these, has a big impact on how long your shoes will last.
+To prolong the life of your shoes, make sure that the terrain you run on most frequently is the terrain your shoes are designed for.

 - Your running style

-Your natural running style also plays a part in how many miles you can run before changing your shoes.
+Your natural running style also plays a part in how far you can run before changing your shoes.
 You’ll probably have noticed that no two runners have exactly the same gait or footstrike.
 If you’re not sure how your feet strike the floor, take a look at the sole of your old running shoes and see whether the front or heel carries the most wear.
-This information will help you choose a shoe that’s better suited to your running style and should last longer.
+You can then use the ASICS Shoe Finder tool to find a shoe that’s a better fit for your running style

-- Heel strikers - If your shoes are worn predominantly on the heel, you are a heel striker.
+-Heel strikers - If your shoes are more worn on the heel, then you are a heel striker.
 This is the most common footstrike type for long-distance road runners and may mean you need to replace your running shoes more regularly.

-- Forefoot strikers - This is the most common footstrike type for sprinters and hill runners and is characterised by wear under the big toe or on the outer side of the shoe’s front.
+-Forefoot strikers - This is the most common footstrike type for sprinters and hill runners.
+It is characterised by wear under the big toe or on the outer side of the shoe’s front.

 - Your build

-Your weight and height play a key role in how often you should change your running shoes.
-Being heavier or taller than the ‘average’ runner means your shoes are likely to wear more quickly, unless you buy running shoes that are designed for your particular build and running style.
-Increased support and cushioning will make sure your shoe lasts as long as possible.
+Your weight and height also influence how often you should change your running shoes.
+Being heavier or taller than the ‘average’ runner means your shoes are likely to wear more quickly (unless you have shoes that are designed for your particular build and running style).
+Increased support and cushioning will make sure your shoes last as long as possible.